Brett Favre Bio And Facts

 Brett Favre was one of the most iconic quarterbacks of the 1990s and early 2000s.
-Playing the majority of his career as a Green Bay Packer, Favre was quarterback for four different NFL teams over the course of twenty years, started in every single game over an 18 and a half year span, holds records for most pass attempts and game starts, and won Super Bowl XXXI.
+Playing the majority of his career as a Green Bay Packer, Favre was the quarterback for four different NFL teams over the course of twenty years.
+He started in every single game over an 18 and-a-half year span, holds records for most pass attempts and game starts, and won Super Bowl XXXI.

-Favre retired after the 2010 season, was inducted into the Pro Football Hall of Fame in 2016.
+Favre retired after the 2010 season and was inducted into the Pro Football Hall of Fame in 2016.

-Brett Favre began his sports career playing baseball and football in middle school, and played quarterback for his highschool team coached by his father.
+Brett Favre began his sports career playing baseball and football in middle school and played quarterback for his high school team coached by his father.
 As a youngster, he rarely threw the ball, as his team played a run-oriented style of play well-suited to their dominant running backs.
-Because of this, he didn't throw the ball often enough to get highly recruited, and the only scholarship offer he received was from Southern Mississippi.
+Due to this, he wasn’t highly recruited, and the only scholarship offer he received was from Southern Mississippi.
 Though good in college, Favre was far from superstar status, especially early-on.
-Scouts started taking notice of Favre after a particularly spectacular upset against then-number 10 Florida State.
-By the time he graduated, Favre thought himself capable of being drafted in the first round.
+Scouts started taking notice of Favre after a particularly spectacular upset against 10th-ranked Florida State.

 Favre was drafted by the Atlanta Falcons in the second round.
 That Falcons team was far from perfect.
-In fact, it was about as far from an ideal situation for a young rookie as one can get, and Favre was relieved when he ended up in Green Bay for the 1992 season, to begin what would become an incredible career., In his 16 seasons with Green Bay, he garnered 8 Pro Bowl appearances, won three consecutive AP MVP Awards, won a Super Bowl, and Started almost every single game for the 'Packs.
+In fact, it was about as far from an ideal situation for a young rookie as one can get, and Favre was relieved when he was traded to Green Bay in the 1992 season to begin what would become an incredible career.
+In his 16 seasons with Green Bay, he made eight Pro Bowl appearances, won three consecutive NFL MVP Awards, won a Super Bowl, and started almost every single game for the Packers.

 Brett Favre had a career that spanned 20 years and four different teams, and his accolades are an avalanche of achievement.
-Even today, almost ten years after his retirement, he is the owner of many NFL titles including six-time All-NFC player, MVP three years running, and member of the NFL 1990 All-Decade team.
-When Favre retired, he was the NFL’s all-time passing leader, all-time quarterback wins leader, all-time touchdown pass leader, and was the first quarterback over the age of 40 to win an NFL game.
+He is the owner of many NFL titles, including six-time All-NFC player, MVP in three consecutive years, and member of the NFL 1990 All-Decade team.
+When Favre retired, he was the NFL’s all-time passing leader, all-time quarterback wins leader and all-time touchdown pass leader.
 He was perhaps the most decorated quarterback in NFL history at the time of his retirement.

 Favre’s all-time stats are mind-boggling.
 With over 300 games, 70,000 passing yards, and 500 touchdowns, he is one of the most accomplished to ever play the position of quarterback.
 His single-season stats are just as impressive.
 Favre managed six 4,000-yard seasons, nine seasons with a QB rating over 90.0, nine 30+ touchdown seasons, and appeared in 11 different Pro Bowls.

-Brett Favre is an NFL and Green Bay Packers Hall-of-Famer and holds the record for most NFL starts and most pass attempts.
+Brett Favre is a Pro Football Hall-of-Famer and holds the record for most NFL starts and most pass attempts.
 Favre was the first NFL quarterback to have at least one win against all 32 NFL franchises, and he was the first NFL quarterback to win a playoff game over the age of 40.

 Brett Favre’s personal life is one that has been scrutinized since he entered the NFL.
 Favre struggled with addiction for much of his adult life.
 In 1996, the NFL banned him from drinking alcohol after he revealed his addiction to painkillers, a ban that was the center of much controversy at the time.